-Salt is the common source of the mineral sodium, which is important in the human body for getting the correct fluid balance in the body and blood, and for nerve transmission.
+Salt is often demonised in health articles, however, salt is the common source of the mineral sodium, which is important in the human body for getting the correct fluid balance in the body and blood, and for nerve transmission.

 Potassium is a mineral which works together with sodium to maintain water balance in the body, and it is the ratio of sodium to potassium that is important rather than the exact quantities.
 The more sodium that is eaten, the more potassium is required.
 So, it is recommended to eat foods containing potassium daily.
 Sources of potassium are sweet potato, banana, dark green vegetables, halibut, salmon, yogurt, eggs, oranges, tomatoes and whole grains.